Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.

+Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the desktop PC, and the software is the application running on your desktop PC that interacts with the mouse to adjust settings like DPI.

+<h2 id="hardware">2.1 Hardware</h2>

 The core of an <span tt="ES">ES</span> is the electronic hardware.
 There can be an <span tt="ES">ES</span> without any software or mechanical engineering involved, but there can't be an <span tt="ES">ES</span> without electronics, i.e. an <span tt="ES">ES</span> is applied electronics.

 The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
-A PCB is a flat board made of alternating layers of insulating material (usually fiberglass) and copper, where the copper has been etched to leave only traces that connect the different electronic components together.
+A PCB is a flat board made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been etched to leave behind only individual traces, which connect the different electronic components together.
 Components like integrated circuits, resistors, capacitors, and connectors are soldered onto the board.
 The PCB is the physical heart of any embedded system, it's where all the magic happens.
-Without it, you'd have a mess of wires connecting components, which would be unreliable and impossible to manufacture at scale.
+Building electronics without PCBs would require a mess of wires connecting components, which would be unreliable and impossible to manufacture at scale.

-Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the connected device and the software is the application running on your desktop computer that interacts with the mouse to adjust settings like DPI.

-<h2 id="hardware">2.1 Hardware</h2>

 Functionally speaking, all the hardware elements of an ES fall into one of three categories: